Salvation Quiz

 25. Can false prophets jeopardize one’s present salvation or salvation hopes of entering heaven?

-26. Are false prophets aggressive?
+26. Are false prophets and false teachers aggressive and zealous?

 27. Why are souls so priceless?

-(Because they will exist forever, unlike these physical bodies we now have.)
+Because they will exist forever, unlike these physical bodies we now have.

 29. Does salvation, in part, mean we will be saved from the pain and torments of the lake of fire?

-(As long a person dies physically with a pure heart, he will escape fiery torment and will reside in a paradise environment with God.)
+As long a person dies physically with a pure heart, he will escape fiery torment and will reside in a paradise environment with God.

 30. Why will so many people be lost in the end?

-31. What is the best way for a Christian to help deceived people snap out of their delusions?
+31. What is the best way for a Christian to help deceived people snap out of their salvation delusions?

-(By giving them the truths of God’s word.
-When people come in touch with reality, if they have a heart for truth, they change.)
+By giving them the truths of God's word.
+When people come in touch with reality, if they have a heart for truth, they change.

 33. Should we want salvation more than anything?

-35. Can’t we just trust what the priest, rabbi, pastor or leader is saying about salvation without spending the time reading the Bible?
+35. Can't we just trust what the priest, rabbi, pastor or leader is saying about salvation without spending time reading the Bible?

 36. Why are there different views of what the Bible says about salvation?

-37. How could once saved always saved be wrong since so many people believe that way?
+37. How could once saved always saved be wrong, since so many people believe that way?

 38. How can I protect myself from religious deception?

-(Get very acquainted with the New Testament by reading, pondering and memorizing Scripture.
-Don’t forget to put it into practice and talk about its precious truths to others.)
+Get very acquainted with the New Testament by reading, pondering and memorizing Scripture.
+Don't forget to put it into practice and talk about its precious truths to others.

 39. Can a wicked filthy sinner go to Jesus directly for mercy and forgiveness or should he first go to Mary or someone else to get to the Lord?